Matrix factorizations via Koszul duality: Koszul duality for the (co)bar constructions

-\begin{Proposition} Let $C$ be a coaugmented conilpotent coalgebra and let $F$ be an object in $\Tw(\Omega(C_M))$.
-Then $F$ is acyclic if and only if $F$ is contractible. \end{Proposition}
+\begin{proposition} Le $B$ be a coaugumented conilpotent coalgebra and let $F$ be an object in $\Tw(\Omega B_M)$.
+Then $F$ is acyclic if and only if $F$ is contractible. \end{proposition}

-\begin{Proof} It suffices to prove that if $F$ is acyclic then it is contractible.
+\proof It suffices to prove that if $F$ is acyclic then it is contractible.
 As $F$ is an acyclic complex there always exists a contracting homotopy for $F$ over the field $k$.
 Let $H$ be such a $k$-linear special homotopy of $F$.
+Consider the Koszul dual $\Psi(F)=B\otimes ^\tau F$.
+The $B$-linear map $\id\otimes H$ defines a special contracting homotopy for the complex $(B\otimes F, \id \otimes d_F)$.
+The predifferential $Q$ on $\Psi(F)$ is given by